-Previous work on the role of incentives in public services has emphasised the supply side.
-For example, a number of studies look at whether teacher and health worker incentives can reduce problems of absenteeism and under-performance in the public sector (Duflo, Hanna and Ryan, 2012; Glewwe, Holla and Kremer, 2009; Muralidharan and Sundararaman, 2011; Banerjee, Glennester and Duflo, 2008).
-But the demand for public services is relatively under-studied.
+Most existing work on the role of incentives in public services emphasises the supply side.
+For example, a number of studies look at whether teacher and health worker incentives can reduce problems of absenteeism and under-performance in the public sector (Duflo et al., 2012; Glewwe et al., 2009; Muralidharan and Sundararaman, 2011; Banerjee et al., 2008).
+But the importance of incentives in the context of demand for public services is relatively under-studied.